ibruhhim/TOD-2-Online-Game/README.md

 - **Redos:** In case a dare is too hard or a truth is too challenging, TOD 2 provides a "Redo" option.
 This allows players to have another attempt at completing the task without penalties, adding an extra layer of fun and excitement to the game.

 - **Fair Voting:** TOD 2 ensures fair play by not allowing players to vote for themselves.
 This ensures unbiased rating of the performances, making the game even more competitive and enjoyable.
-Voting buttons are greyed out for the player performing the dare or answering a truth.
+Voting buttons are greyed out for the player performing the dare or answering a truth (shown in the below gif).

 ![Animation3](https://github.com/IbrahimEllahi/TOD-2-Online-Game/assets/85767913/74aca59c-2440-4718-a404-a7e2d7f18477)
 (_Gif may contain glitched particle graphics, due to recording issues_)